No-scalpel vasectomy: History

 No-scalpel vasectomy was developed and first performed in China by Dr. Li Shunqiang with the aim of reducing men's fear related to the incision and increasing vasectomy use in China.
 In 1985, a team created by EngenderHealth visited his centre to learn the technique.
 One of the team members, Dr. Phaitun Gojaseni, introduced the no-scalpel technique in Thailand upon his return, while another member of the team, Dr. Marc Goldstein, introduced the technique to the United States at the NewYork–Presbyterian Hospital.
 Over time, the technique gained popularity and it is now a preferred method of male sterilization in many countries.

 History of no-scalpel vasectomy in India

 No-scalpel vasectomy was introduced in India in 1998.
-A team of Indian surgeons lead by Dr RCM Kaza travelled to Chengdu, China, to learn the technique under the aegis of EngenderHealth and the UN.
+A team of Indian surgeons led by Dr RCM Kaza travelled to Chengdu, China, to learn the technique under the aegis of EngenderHealth and the UN.
 They then introduced the procedure in India, under the National Rural Health Mission.
 The Government of India then proceeded to introduce the procedure in every district of India as an alternative to tubal ligation offered to women.

 World Vasectomy Day is celebrated on 7 November in India.